 If you wish to submit applications by hard copy - download an application form and post the detailed application to DAC Design Awards, Chelmsford Diocesan Office, 53 New Street, Chelmsford, Essex CM1 1AT

-DEADLINE FOR APPLICATION SUBMISSIONS VIA WEBSITE OR BY POST IS 15 MARCH 2019
+DEADLINE FOR APPLICATION SUBMISSIONS VIA WEBSITE OR POST BY 26th FEBRUARY 2021

 Please note that the DAC Office will accept all applications as they arrive, it will be for the nominee submitting the application to ensure the application is detailed and all documents are made available before the deadline date.
 The DAC Office will not contact any persons/parish seeking additional information.